 No. Participants consistently describe the experience as therapeutic — the group dynamics intentionally draw on well-researched therapeutic factors like hope, universality, and cohesion — but this is an educational community, not psychotherapy, and it isn't a substitute for mental health care.
 See our Terms of Participation.

 Often, yes.
-The certificate documents up to 45 CE hours, and employers who value self-awareness, wellbeing, and communication have reimbursed past participants.
-Email woodstackrecords@gmail.com for supporting materials.
+The certificate documents up to 45 CE hours, and employers who value wellbeing have reimbursed past participants.
+Email sean@wisdomworkshop.io for supporting materials.

 Start with a 15-minute conversation.
-Sean meets with every prospective participant before a cohort begins.
-It's not a sales call — it's how we learn about each other.
+Sean meets with most prospective participants before a cohort begins to see if it's a good fit.